 If you’d like to make a shrimp and oyster po’boy you can use our classic southern fried shrimp recipe.
 Just be sure to remove the shrimp tails before you cook them!

-All that’s left now is to assemble it!
-Lettuce, tomato, remoulade, and those beautiful fried oysters.
-That’s it.
-It’s simple and delicious.
+All that's left now is to put it all together!
+Lettuce, tomato, remoulade, and those beautiful fried oysters on a hoagie or french roll.
+That's it.
+It's simple and delicious.

 If you’re here you must love oysters, so you’ll definitely want to check out White Wine Mignonette Sauce for Oysters.